johngao122/Study2Gether/readme.md

 Big thanks to pixel artist - [LimeZu](https://limezu.itch.io/)

+Big thanks to [Excalidraw](https://excalidraw.com/) for providing the whiteboard feature

-Big thanks to open-source whiteboard project - [WBO](https://github.com/lovasoa/whitebophir)
+Big thanks to [Kevin Shen](https://github.com/kevinshen56714) for the initial fork of the project

 ## License

 This project is licensed under MIT.

-If you're using SkyOffice to power your virtual office or using our code in other projects, please consider [buy me a coffee](https://www.buymeacoffee.com/skyoffice).
-Thank you :)